 There are several ways to initiate a mental health awareness program that employees can utilize.
 Once they are aware of the available resources, employees will have the needed confidence to reach out for help.

-Here are 10 of the most suitable ways of bettering the understanding of mental wellbeing:
+Here are 10 of the most suitable ways of bettering mental health policies and the understanding of what negatively affect mental health and wellbeing:

 1. Remove taboos: